javocsoft/ToucanClientAS/README.md

 # Toucan Client
-A client library for Toucan, JavocSoft Push Notification service.
-This is the toucan_client library ported to Android Studio.
+An Android Studio client library to connect, in conjuction with ToolBox library (https://github.com/javocsoft/JavocsoftToolboxAS), your application with Pushburst, JavocSoft Push Notification service at http://www.pushburst.com/.

 ##Project Integration##

 This is an Android Studio Library project.
-To integrate in your project just put in your gradle build:
+To integrate in your project, just put in your application build.gradle the following:

 compile 'es.javocsoft:toucanclient:1.0.0'

 You can also clone the project "ToucanClientAS" from GitHub (https://github.com/javocsoft/ToucanClientAS.git).

-Also, you have to set this code in your AndroidManifest.xml to declare the service that will send any pending data:
+In addition to build.gradle, you have to declare a Toucan service in your AndroidManifest.xml, this service is responsible of sending any pending data to the notification service:

     <service android:name="es.javocsoft.android.lib.toucan.client.service.PendingOperationsDeliveryService" />